jcorbino/mole/JOSS/paper.md

 lap(k, m, dx);
 ```
 where **k** is the desired order of accuracy, **m** is the number of cell centers (spatial resolution), and **dx** is the step length.
 All functions in MOLE are quite consistent with this syntax, and more information regarding the signature of the function can be accessed via the ```help``` command.
 The C++ version of the library only depends on [*Armadillo*](http://arma.sourceforge.net/), which is an open-source package for dense and sparse linear algebra [@Arma].

+It is important to mention that MOLE's main role is the construction of matrices that represent spatial derivative operators and boundary conditions; other components such as solvers and time steppers are only provided via self-contained examples.

 The following code snippet shows how easy is to solve a boundary value problem (with Robin's boundary conditions) through MOLE:
 ```matlab